life-itself/web3/guide/index.md

 ### Claims

 Explore crypto and "web3" in terms of the claims made about it.
+These subclaims fall into six categories about different aspects of either technical, financial or political reconfiguration projects.

 **Better Economy**